+Science Sparks contains 100s of free science experiments and activities for kids of all ages.
 Most of our experiments only require very simple materials and ingredients that you most likely already have around the house.
 What are you waiting for?
 Choose an activity, create a cool science project, try a STEM challenge and then show your friends and family what you’ve learned.
 We’ve also got a few science tricks that are sure to impress an audience!

 For children who aren’t especially interested in science, give one of our book themed science experiments a go.
 These are also great for younger children, as we find adding a bit of context to an activity really helps keep kids engaged.

 BENEFITS OF SCIENCE FOR KIDS